Wenge Musica Maison Mère: From Kibuisa Mpimpa to Tindika Lokito (2001–2004)

 In December 2002, the album A la queue leu leu, was released.
 The album promotes the dance Koyimbiko, as it's written on the album art.
 It was the group’s last album released by the JPS Productions label.
 In 2004, the group returned to Kinshasa and signed sponsorship contracts with BRALIMA, a Congolese beer company.
 Shortly after, the group's first maxi-single, Tindika Lokito, was released.
 The CD was meant to promote a local Congolese brand of beer; Skol beer.
 During the ensuing popularity of the maxi-single, the band embarked on a tour in the United Kingdom, after which it faced one of its major splits.
-Then-emerging talents Ferré Gola, Bill Clinton Kalonji, J.D.T.
-Mulopwe, Serge Mabiala, Japonais Maladi, and others left the band to create Les Marquis De Maison Mère and released their first album Miracles, the same year.
+Then-emerging artists Ferré Gola, Bill Clinton Kalonji, J.D.T.
+Mulopwe, Serge Mabiala, Japonais Maladi, and others left the band following a dispute with Werrason to create Les Marquis De Maison Mère with Japonais Maladi and released their first album Miracles, the same year.

 Maison Mère's comeback

 After the split, Werrason recruited young members including animator Roi David.
 Alerte Générale was the maxi-single that announced the comeback of the successful group.

 In 2005 Werrason released his second solo album named Témoignage.

 Between 2006 and 2008, they released another maxi-single and one album, Sous-Sol was the first disc by Werrason with a "world music" style.
 The album Mayi ya Sika contained 2 volumes.
 It was released in May 2008.

 On 8 November 2008, the band played in the Zenith Paris for the third time, with guests including Youssoupha.

 In 2009, the dance Techno Malewa became immensely popular in Kinshasa's streets.
 It was released in the albums Techno Malewa Sans Cesse and Techno Malewa Suite et Fin (released in 2010), which placed No. 2 on the Congolese Hit Parade (#1 was Bande Annonce by Zaïko Langa Langa).